tomjamesallen/array-filter-query-builder/README.md

     // ## Serialising / deserialising query arguments
     // All query arguments for a query can be serialised into a plain JS array,
-    // and then restored to a query object with the deserialise method.
+    // and then restored to a query object with the add method.

     // Serialise:
     const serialised = query.serialise()